 A field-based course characterized by observations of various middle and secondary physical education classes with an in-class emphasis on the design and implementation of instructional strategies.
 This course emphasizes necessary teacher competencies in physical education with an emphasis on cultural diversity.
-It includes the studies in movement, healthrelated physical fitness, and the physical education program.
-(Prerequisites: 12 hours of physical education; must be formally admitted to the Education program)
+It includes the studies in movement, health-related physical fitness, and the physical education program.
+(Prerequisites: 12 hours of physical education; Must be formally admitted to the Teacher Education Program.)

 EDU 4713 Teaching in a Bilingual Classroom 3 Hours A study of specific pedagogies and methodologies involved in teaching a bilingual classroom.
 This course will address the various issues and techniques specific to teaching in a bilingual classroom.
 Content and professional development standards will be studied.
-(Prerequisites: Must be formally admitted to the Education Program.)
+Field experience and related technologies are included.
+(Prerequisite: Must be formally admitted to the Teacher Education Program.)